TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Appendices/AppendixA/RteTransformationsInContentElements/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The RTE is used in the bodytext field of the content elements, configured for the types "Text" and "Text w/Image".
+The RTE is used in the bodytext field of the content elements, configured for the types "Text" and "Text & Images".

 .. figure:: ../../../Images/RteInContentElements.png
    :alt: The Rich-Text Editor